Isomorphism Testing for Graphs Excluding Small Minors: Introduction

 \section{Introduction}

 Determining the computational complexity of the Graph Isomorphism Problem (GI) is one of best-known open problems in theoretical computer science.
 The problem is obviously in NP, but neither known to be NP-complete nor known to be solvable in polynomial time.
 In a recent breakthrough result, Babai \cite{Babai16} presented a quasipolynomial-time algorithm (i.e., an algorithm running in time $n^{\polylog(n)}$) deciding isomorphism of two graphs, significantly improving over the best previous algorithm running in time $n^{\CO(\sqrt{n / \log n})}$ \cite{BabaiKL83}.
-For his algorithm, Babai greatly extends the group-theoretic isomorphism machinery dating back to Luks \cite{Luks82} as well as our understanding of combinatorial methods like the Weisfeiler-Leman algorithm (see, e.g., \cite{caifurimm92,WeisfeilerL68}).
+For his algorithm, Babai greatly extends the group-theoretic isomorphism machinery dating back to Luks \cite{Luks82} as well as our understanding of combinatorial methods like the Weisfeiler-Leman algorithm (see, e.g., \cite{CaiFI92,WeisfeilerL68}).
 Still, the question of whether the Graph Isomorphism Problem can be solved in polynomial time remains wide open.

-Polynomial-time algorithms are known for restrictions of the Graph Isomorphism Problem to several important graph classes (e.g., \cite{filmay80,groschwe15b,GroheM15,hoptar72,LokshtanovPPS17,Luks82,mil80,Ponomarenko91}).
+Polynomial-time algorithms are known for restrictions of the Graph Isomorphism Problem to several important graph classes (e.g., \cite{FilottiM80,GroheM15,GroheS15,HopcroftT72,LokshtanovPPS17,Luks82,Miller80,Ponomarenko91}).
 In particular, Luks~\cite{Luks82} gave an isomorphism algorithm running in time $n^{\CO(d)}$ on input graphs of maximum degree $d$.
-Building on Luks's techniques and refinements due to Miller~\cite{mil83}, Ponomarenko~\cite{Ponomarenko91} designed an isomorphism test running in time $n^{\poly(h)}$ for all graph classes that exclude a fixed graph with $h$ vertices as a minor.
+Building on Luks's techniques and refinements due to Miller~\cite{Miller83a}, Ponomarenko~\cite{Ponomarenko91} designed an isomorphism test running in time $n^{\poly(h)}$ for all graph classes that exclude a fixed graph with $h$ vertices as a minor.
 Finally, it was shown that the polynomial-time bound can be pushed to graph classes excluding a fixed topological subgraph \cite{GroheM15}.

 For the algorithms mentioned above the exponent of the polynomial always depends at least linearly on the parameter in question.
-In light of Babai's quasipolynomial-time algorithm it seems natural to ask for which parameters these dependencies can be improved to polylogarithmic.
+In light of Babai's quasi\-poly\-no\-mi\-al-time algorithm it seems natural to ask for which parameters these dependencies can be improved to polylogarithmic.